Dexter1636/dexter1636.github.io/content/posts/How I Build My Blog With Hugo, GitHub Pages and GitHub Actions/index.md

 series = []
 [ author ]
   name = "Dexter"

 +++

 This blog is about how I build my blog.
-It is built with Hugo and hosted in GitHub Pages.
+The blog is built with Hugo and hosted in GitHub Pages.

-If you are interested in how to build your own site using Hugo and GitHub Pages, focus on the `Quick Start` part.
-Follow the given references and you can do it.
+If you are interested in building your own site using Hugo and GitHub Pages, focus on the `Quick Start` part.
+Follow the given references and you can make it.

 Other parts are about my solutions to some problems or special requirements I faced when I built it.